 This main IP address allows users and search engines to understand more about the page’s contents.

-Keyword in URL Is a Ranking Factor
+Keyword in URL is a Ranking Factor

 More significantly, you can notice the use of many keywords in the URL will make reach the page when users search with their keyword knowledge.
 You may view the search results to see how these keywords are added up in the URL for better reach.